godspeedsystems/Chaitanya/readme.md

 ### 1. Ingest a GitHub Repository

 This endpoint allows you to ingest an entire public GitHub repository.
 The service will clone the repository, extract text from supported files, and add it to the vector store.
-This is ideal for building a Q&A system on top of your codebase documentation.
+This is ideal for building a Q&A system on top of your codebase documentation. **Note:** Currently, only public repositories are supported.

 - **Endpoint:** `POST /upload_github_url`
 - **Description:** Kicks off the asynchronous process of ingesting a GitHub repository.